d-schmidt/hearthscan-bot/README.md

 Cards are not required in the files, but both files have to exists and contain valid json: `{}`.
 While the bot is running, you can teach it new cards without stopping.
 Create or edit `tempinfo.json` following the same format.

-Delete the `lockfile.lock` to stop the bot gracefully.
+Delete the `lockfile.lock` or kill it to stop the bot gracefully.

 ## Learning from this bot
 A good starting point is `hearthscan-bot.py/main()`.
 I've tried to comment the code and use consistent, self explaining names.